mlcommons/algorithmic-efficiency/SUBMISSION_PROCESS_RULES.md

 ### Dates

-- **Publication of the call for submission: 01.
+- **Publication of the call for submission: 08.
 September 2023 (08:00 AM UTC)**
-- Registration deadline for submissions: 01.
+- Registration deadline for submissions: 15.
 November 2023 (08:00 AM UTC)
-- Code freeze for the benchmark codebase: 01.
+- Version freeze for the benchmark codebase: 01.
 December 2023 (08:00 AM UTC)
-- **Submission deadline: 01.
+- **Submission deadline: 15.
 January 2024 (08:00 AM UTC)**
-- Sampling the held-out workloads and hyperparameters: 02.
+- Sampling the held-out workloads and hyperparameters: 16.
 January 2024 (08:00 AM UTC)
-- Deadline for challenging submissions: 01.
-February 2024 (08:00 AM UTC)
+- Deadline for specifying the submission batch sizes for held-out workloads: 23.
+January 2024 (08:00 AM UTC)
 - Deadline for self-reporting results: 01.
 March 2024 (08:00 AM UTC)
-- **Publication of all results: 01.
+- **[extra tentative] Publication of all results: 15.
 April 2024 (08:00 AM UTC)**

 The presented dates are subject to change and adjustments may be made by the [MLCommmons Algorithms Working Group](https://mlcommons.org/en/groups/research-algorithms/).

-### Code freeze
+### Version freeze

-The benchmark code base is subject to change after the call for proposals is published.
+The benchmark code base is subject to change after the call for submissions is published.
 For example, while interacting with the codebase, if submitters encounter bugs or API limitations, they have the option to issue a bug report.
 This might lead to modifications of the benchmark codebase even after the publication of the call for submissions.

-To ensure that all submitters can develop their submissions based on the exact same code that will be utilized for scoring, we will freeze the benchmark codebase before the submission deadline.
+To ensure that all submitters can develop their submissions based on the same code that will be utilized for scoring, we will freeze the package versions of the codebase dependencies before the submission deadline.
 By doing so, we level the playing field for everyone involved, ensuring fairness and consistency in the assessment of submissions.
-The code freeze also involves fixing all package versions of the codebase dependencies, such as JAX, PyTorch, etc.
+We will also try to minimize changes to the benchmark codebase as best as possible.

 ### Submission deadline